-He is currently completing a Master of Creative Writing at Macquarie University (Sydney, Australia), where he is undertaking a thesis on the representation of invasive European monsters and their indigenous counterparts in Australian horror fiction.
+He is currently completing a Master of Creative Writing at Macquarie University (Sydney, Australia), where he is writing a thesis on monstrous transformations in Australian horror fiction.
 Shane’s strength in practical creative writing saw him awarded the Faculty of Arts Highest Achiever in a Unit Award for Creative Writing Seminar II.
 Shane developed the Monstrous Cycle, a narrative model for humanoid monstrous characters in horror fiction based on Campbell’s Monomyth, for his Master’s thesis, The Monstrous Cycle: Transformation and Monstrosity

 Shane also possesses an Advanced Diploma of Arts (Professional Writing & Editing) from the Australian College of Journalism and a Certificate IV in Information Technology (Website Design) from West Coast TAFE.

 Aside from writing, Shane has been a qualified martial arts instructor, with black belts in Iga-Ryu Ninjutsu and Sports Chanbara.
 He was also the New South Wales and Australian Chanbara Grand Champion.
 The name Jiraiya (lit.
 “Young Thunder”, after the legendary ninja Jiraiya) was bestowed upon him in his youth by Ninjutsu Grand Master Kazuo Crando Saito.
 Shane occasionally fights with swords in his spare time—when he’s not writing and editing.

 He also enjoys other creative hobbies such as playing the guitar and photography.

 Shane was born and raised in southern Sydney, Australia.
 He lived for many years in Perth, Western Australia and Wellington, New Zealand, but he recently returned to his old home town to revisit the ghosts of his past.